prcastro/Nervoso.jl/README.md

 ### New cost function

-To **define a new cost function**, you should define a function with the following signature:
+To define a new cost function, you should define a function with the following signature:

 ```julia
 function newcost(output::Vector{Real}, target::Vector{Real})
 ```

-This function **must return a cost of type `Float64`**.
-Alongside this function you must **define it's gradient with respect to the output vector**, like this:
+This function must return a cost of type `Float64`.
+Alongside this function you must define it's gradient with respect to the output vector, like this:

 ```julia
 function newcostprime(output::Vector{Real}, target::Vector{Real})
 ```

-This function **must return a `Vector{Float64}` with the derivatives of the error with respect to each of the `output`'s coordinates**.
+This function must return a `Vector{Float64}` with the derivatives of the error with respect to each of the `output`'s coordinates.
 Check the conceptual PDF more details.

-After defining both these functions, you must **add `newcost` and `newcostprime` to the derivatives dictionary**:
+After defining both these functions, you must add `newcost` and `newcostprime` to the derivatives dictionary:

 ```julia
 derivatives[newcost] = newcostprime